granteric498/liri-node-app/README.md

     - Language of the movie.
     - Plot of the movie.
     - Actors in the movie.
-  b.
-If no movie is provided, the default movie is "Mr. Nobody" (2009).
+  - If no movie is provided, the default movie is "Mr. Nobody" (2009).
-4. node liri.js do-what-it-says
+- node liri.js do-what-it-says
-  a.
-This is a random function, which is defaulted to provide information about the song, "I Want It That Way" by the Backstreet Boys.
+  - This is a random function, which is defaulted to provide information about the song, "I Want It That Way" by the Backstreet Boys.